onsala-space-observatory/UVMultiFit/docs/install.md

 either the normal release or with the ALMA and/or VLA pipeline included.

-The instructions below use an installation of `casa-6.4.0-16` (ALMA pipeline) as an example.
+The instructions below use an installation of `casa-6.5.6-22` as an example.

 You may want to install the package inside your CASA environment, which would have the advantage that all users of that environment will